TymLawrence/TIBCO-Cloud-Integration-Fast-Track-Workshop/trialsignup.md

 In **TIBCO Cloud Integration**, select **FREE TRIAL**.

 <img src="./images/oz1.png" alt="Cloud Integration Free Trial" width=1000/>

+IMPORTANT: If you are an existing TIBCO customer or employee, **please use your personal email account**.

 In the Trial Sign Up form, select **AWS** as the hosting environment.
 Enter your details and be sure to enter a valid email address.
 Make sure the AWS instance is hosted in **Australia** (which is the default instance for most countries in Asia Pacific region) to start your free trial.